MiraldiLab/maxATAC/README.md

 * ATAC-seq signal, processed as described [below](#Preparing-your-ATAC-seq-signal).
 * Trained maxATAC TF Models, in [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file format.

->**maxATAC was trained and evaluated on data generated using the hg38 reference genome.
-The defualt paths and files that are used for each function will reference hg38 files.
+> **maxATAC was trained and evaluated on data generated using the hg38 reference genome.
+The default paths and files that are used for each function will reference hg38 files.
 If you want to use maxATAC with any other species or reference, you will need to provide the appropriate chromosome sizes file, blacklist, and `.2bit` file specific to your data.**

 ___